isotopic/notify/README.md

 # Notify
 Quick and dirty way to dispatch OSX notifications from bash scripts and cronjobs.

-...
-Note: In Ubuntu, you can have this same functionality by using `notify-send`:
+> Note: In Ubuntu, you can have this same functionality by using
 ```notify-send "Hello" "World"```

 ## Direct call examples: